BuildOnViction/docs/docs/whitepaper.md

 ### Token holders, Masternodes {#coin-holders-masternodes .unnumbered}

-Token holder is as simple as its name: users who join the network, who own and transfer \$TOMO.
+Token holder is as simple as its name: users who join the network, who own and transfer TOMO.
 Masternodes are full-nodes which maintain a copy of the blockchain, produce blocks and keep the chain consistent.
 It is worth noting that, **Tomochain** does not have miners as in the current Proof-of-Work-based blockchain systems such as Bitcoin and Ethereum.
 Only masternodes can produce and validate blocks.

 Masternodes are selected via a voting system.
-The first requirement of being masternodes is to deposit 50 000 \$TOMO to the Voting Smart Contract.
-Then, these depositors are listed as masternode candidates in the Voting DApp, which allows token holders to vote for them by sending
-\$TOMO to the smart contract.
+The first requirement of being masternodes is to deposit 50 000 TOMO to the Voting Smart Contract.
+Then, these depositors are listed as masternode candidates in the Voting DApp, which allows token holders to vote for them by sending TOMO to the smart contract.

-Masternodes which work hard in the system to create and verify blocks will be incentivized with \$TOMO.
-Furthermore, token holders who vote for these incentivized masternodes will also receive \$TOMO in proportion to the amount of \$TOMO they have invested via ballots. **Tomochain** engineers take responsibility to design that fair, explicit, automated and accountable reward mechanism.
+Masternodes which work hard in the system to create and verify blocks will be incentivized with TOMO.
+Furthermore, token holders who vote for these incentivized masternodes will also receive TOMO in proportion to the amount of TOMO they have invested via ballots. **Tomochain** engineers take responsibility to design that fair, explicit, automated and accountable reward mechanism.